lemueldls/crossws/docs/2.adapters/node.md

 # Node.js

-> Integrate crossws with Node.js using ws or uWebSockets.js
+> Integrate crossws with Node.js (manually) or uWebSockets.js

+> [!TIP]
+> You can use `serve` function from `crossws/server` to **automatically** integrate crossws with Node.js!

-To integrate crossws with your Node.js HTTP server, you need to connect the `upgrade` event to the `handleUpgrade` method returned from the adapter. crossws uses a prebundled version of [ws](https://github.com/websockets/ws).
+To manually integrate crossws with your Node.js HTTP server, you need to connect the `upgrade` event to the `handleUpgrade` method returned from the adapter. crossws uses a prebundled version of [ws](https://github.com/websockets/ws).

 ```ts
 import { createServer } from "node:http";